 According to statistics from the National Trust for Historic Preservation, for some repair projects, labor costs could be high due to the need to hire skilled craftsmen with experience repairing plaster, masonry and the like.

-Arvay suggests you include a 20% contingency in your overall budget for unforeseen issues.
+Arvay suggests you include a 20 percent contingency in your overall budget for unforeseen issues.
 “When undertaking a massive rehab project, there’s always something that arises.”

 Buying a home is a big purchase, no matter the age.
 There’s a lot more to consider, however, when buying a historic home.
 You’ll want to educate yourself on the property, learn about any restrictions or guidelines in place, and really examine the house’s structure and maintenance needs as well as your budget.